iqbalkhanmsft/fabric-docs/docs/admin/feature-usage-adoption.md

 ## Report pages

-The *feature usage and adoption* report has four pages:
+The *Feature Usage and Adoption* report has four pages:

 * **Activity Overview** - Provides a bird's eye view of activities and usage across the entire organization